polymath-ai/polymath-ai/README.md

 3. Run `npx changeset publish` to publish the packages that have changed.
 This will create a new tag for the new version, and will publish the packages to the npm registry.

+4. Run `git push --follow-tags` to push the tags created by the steps above to the main repo.

 ## Filing bugs

 When creating a Github issue: